stemformulas/stemformulas.github.io/README.md

 7. Visit your formula's page in your browser (from step 4) and proofread it.
 Make sure you proofread the `index.md` file you've created too.

 8. On the localhost:1313/formulas page, zoom in and take a screenshot of the formula (with reasonable white padding and no black lines) and save it as `preview.png` in your formula's folder.
 This will be the preview image when the formula is linked on social media.
 You can look at any existing formulas folder for an example.
+Optionally, if you have Python installed, run `pip install Pillow` and `python normalize_preview_imgs.py` to make the preview image never get cut off in the social media preview image.

 9. Push your changes to GitHub (replace `new-formula-name` with your own branch's name from step 5):